shabiratash/web-technologies-final-project/README.md

 # web-technologies-final-project
 Final Web Technologies Course Project – A Full-Stack E-Commerce Website for Afghan Handcraft Products using React, Express.js, MongoDB, and REST APIs.

+Design and preparat by Shabir Ahmad Atash and Shabir ahmad Nooryar